 - Engagement with partners and stakeholders - business cases, project consent, and the potential role of land-value capture;

-- Funding priorities for London projects, and getting them beyond the approval stage; and
+- Funding - priorities for London projects, and getting them beyond the approval stage;

-- Airport capacity in the South East - growth and latest thinking on managing the physical impact and stakeholder engagement challenges for Heathrow expansion; and
+- Airport capacity in the South East - growth, and the physical impact and stakeholder engagement challenges for Heathrow expansion; and